ror-community/ror-records/README.md

 5. Click Run workflow at right and set the following options:
     - **Use workflow from:** Branch rc-vX.X
     - **Schema version:** v2
-    - **Name of parent directory containing records to generate relationships for:** Blank, unless files are located in a directory with a different name from the release branch name
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 6. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 7. If this workflow fails, there's likely a mistake in the relationships.csv or one or more of the ROR record JSON files that needs to be corrected.
 In that case, make the needed corrections, commit and push the files to the rc-vX.X branch and repeat steps 3-5 to re-run the Create relationships workflow.